 A change of the area and a new challenge brought her the work in an advertising and art agency in Sopot, where she specialized in comprehensive support of conferences and cultural events.
 There she was able to use her excellent skills in building contacts and maintaining good relationships with clients.
 She loves the varied, cross-cultural work in this field.

-Katarzyna Koperska is a graduate of the Nicolaus Copernicus University (Geopgraphy studies).
+is a graduate of the Nicolaus Copernicus University (Geopgraphy studies).
 She combined her education and passion for untouched nature with her professional and social work and the challenges of new global trends.
-She is co-organiser of many international tourist, sport, social and cultural events.
+Co-organiser of many international tourist, sport, social and cultural events.
 Co-founder of the Romuald Koperski Foundation in 2011.

 .... and founder of the Foundation together with Dorota Litwinska and Krystyna Jaetke.
 The Foundation's council members are Malgorzata Litwinska, Maciej Barlak and Szymon Ziolkowski.